srikumarks/codaholic/_posts/2013-01-30-taming-the-scriptprocessornode.markdown

 ### <a name="eternal-script-node">Problem 2: The eternal script node</a>

-Now, the oscillator node will disappear after 10 seconds, but the script node will persist and continue to be processed.
+With the modifications of the preceding section, the oscillator node will disappear after 10 seconds but the script node will persist and continue to be processed.
 To prevent this, we make arrangement for the script node to be removed from the graph and for its global reference to be dropped once it has processed enough samples.

 ``` js <a name="drop">drop</a> Dropping the global reference to a node.
 function drop(node) {